XRPLF/xrpl-dev-portal/CONTRIBUTING.md

 We're thrilled you're interested and your help is greatly appreciated.
 Contributing is a great way to learn about the XRP Ledger (XRPL).

-You may also be interested in learning about [Interledger Protocol (ILP)](https://interledger.org/), which, along with XRPL, is another part of the [Xpring developer ecosystem](https://xpring.io).
+You may also be interested in learning about [Interledger Protocol (ILP)](https://interledger.org/), which, along with XRPL, is another part of the [RippleX developer ecosystem](https://ripplex.io).

 We are happy to review your pull requests.
 To make the process as smooth as possible, please read this document and follow the stated guidelines.